How do you plan a low-cost funeral in Australia?

 Livestreaming.
 Livestreaming is charged separately by many providers (commonly in the $572 to $895 range).
 Where the family holds a memorial separately, there may be nothing to stream.

 Comparing providers.
 Prices vary widely between providers for an equivalent service, so it pays to compare.
 As a general pattern, large multi-branch and premium brands tend to sit higher than small independents, while some independents and online providers sit at the budget end.
-A 2019 Gathered Here report found providers with five or more branches charged 20.81% above the national average at the time.
+A 2019 Gathered Here report, based on around 825 funeral director listings across NSW, VIC, QLD, SA and WA, found providers with five or more branches charged 20.81% above the national average at the time.
 A larger provider may still suit some families for reasons like consistency, scale, particular facilities or round-the-clock cover, so weigh price alongside what each one includes.

 Providers at the budget end